 User choices for PWBM’s key behavioral response assumptions

 - Changes to tax rates impact after-tax wages and therefore may affect labor supply.
-The Frisch labor supply elasticity measures by how much labor supply increases in response to an increase in the after-tax wage, holding wealth constant.
+The Frisch labor supply elasticity measures by how much labor supply increases over time in response to an increase in the after-tax wage, ignoring wealth effects.

 - Changes to income tax rates impact after-tax returns from interest, dividends, and capital gains, which may affect personal and national saving.
 The saving elasticity measures how national saving responds to a change in the return to saving.